RATDistributedSystems/webserver/README.md

 1. Build docker image yourself

 First make sure the `/setup/setup.sh` has been executed at least once.
-Now from `setup` execute `/setup-docker-image`
+Now from `setup` execute `/setup-docker-image.sh`

 This will create the image `ratwebserver` which can be run as follows

 `docker run -p 44440:44440 ratwebserver`

+The first number after `-p` is the "real" port, while the second number is the docker port

 2. Use Docker pull